Remote Passenger Crash Survival

 - Avoid unnecessary walking

-Cold, wet, windy conditions
+Cold, wet, windy

 - Keep people together